Description

 October 1 2021 Update: Steve has now done further modifications to the Beat SE external power supply with internal wire upgrades with wiring from Nordost as well as adding an external grounding connection that enables me to ground the Beat SE power supply to my CAD GCR reference ground box.

-• Nordost Valhalla 2 Power Cord
+• Nordost Odin 2 Power Cord

 • Schroeder LT Tonearm with Magnesium arm tube